How to Test Your Bash Scripts Effectively

 Key Features of Bats:

-• Tests are written as standard Bash functions.
+• Tests are written with Bash-like syntax.

 • Uses simple run command to execute the target script/function.